 GERMANY’S 10 MOST BEAUTIFUL TOWNS

-If Germany isn’t on your travel bucket list – these 10 prettiest German towns are about to change it.
+If Germany isn’t on your travel bucket list – this list of Germany’s 10 most beautiful towns is about to change it.

 Very often Germany is seen more as a passing place on the way to somewhere warmer or more exciting.
-I have now lived in Germany for over five years and believe that Germany really is worth traveling to.
-Bremen,
+I have now lived in Germany for over five years and believe that Germany really is worth traveling too.

 Find below 10 less-known German hidden gems.